Werner Nekes: Biography

-(1982-1984).
-In the early 1970s, Nekes had a professorship for experimental film at the Hochschule für bildende Künste Hamburg (1970-1972).
+(1982–1984).
+In the early 1970s, Nekes had a professorship for experimental film at the Hochschule für bildende Künste Hamburg (1970–1972).

-Nekes collected everything related to the production of the film, such as optical toys, laterna magica, thaumatropes, praxinoscopes, zoetropes, wax museums, and much more, whose techniques he also used in his films.
+Nekes collected everything related to the production of film, such as optical toys, laterna magica, thaumatropes, praxinoscopes, zoetropes, wax museums, and much more, whose techniques he also used in his films.
 Over the years, he has brought together an extensive pre-cinematic collection of international significance.
 Nekes' collection of the archaeology of the moving image has been exhibited several times in notable museums around the world, it appeared in books and exhibition catalogues, and was featured in the television series Media Magica (1996) and in Nekes' documentary Was geschah wirklich zwischen den Bildern?
 (1985).

 Attempts to present Nekes' collection in a permanent exhibition space have so far failed.
-The last project, so far, planned to show the collection in an old tower on the site of the former Landesgartenschau in Mülheim, where there Nekes built a camera obscura.
+The last project, so far, planned to show the collection in an old tower on the site of the former Landesgartenschau in Mülheim, where Nekes built a camera obscura.

 In 2009, Nekes was admitted to the class of the arts of the North Rhine-Westphalian Academy of Sciences, Humanities and the Arts.

 Nekes last lived in Mülheim.
 He died there on 22 January 2017.